 Scotland Schools’ Day Event

-“The Royal Society for Asian Affairs, together with the Confucius Institute for Scotland and the University of Edinburgh, would like to invite your school, and in particular your S5 and S6 students, to attend a day of talks about aspects of Asia on Tuesday 3 October 2017.
+“The Royal Society for Asian Affairs, together with the Confucius Institute for Scotland and the University of Edinburgh, would like to invite your school, and in particular your S5 and S6 students, to attend a day of talks about aspects of Asia on [date 2019 TBA].
 The aim is to introduce students to subjects and concepts they may not have previously explored and which will, we hope, inspire them.
 The conference is open to all in the 15-18 age-group.
 Those interested in pursuing geography, law, religion, international affairs, social sciences or Asian language pathways may find it particularly relevant.
 This is the second Schools’ event in Scotland, building on our well-attended inaugural event in October 2015 and is officially supported by the Scottish Government.
 It will be held at the South Hall Complex, Pollock Halls, University of Edinburgh.

 The day is free and lunch is provided.

 The day will feature a number of talks on policy, business and culture in Asia, together with language taster sessions in Hindi, Chinese and Japanese.
 The 2017 programme consisted of: